RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 ## 🔁 Behavioral / Situational Follow-Ups
 ### Tell me about a technical failure during production and how you handled it.
 - Talk about rollback, monitoring, or postmortem improvements.
-- what would be a good example to use here?
+- TODO: what would be a good example to use here?

 ### How do you prioritize technical debt when you’re on tight deadlines?
 - what is technical debt?